Kornel Saláta: Club career

 Saláta left Rostov in August 2014.

 International career

 Saláta made his national team debut against Switzerland on 24 May 2008.
 He participated at the 2010 FIFA World Cup, playing 83 minutes in second group match against Paraguay.

 Personal life

-Saláta hails from the Hungarian minority in Slovakia.
+Saláta hails ethnically from the ethnic Hungarian minority in Slovakia.
 He speaks both Slovak and Hungarian fluently, also with knowledge of Russian and English.